Financial-Times/dotcom-page-kit/readme.md

 ### Application shell

 The application shell provides the basic UI components for your application.
-This includes templates and layouts, feature detection and loading of assets, and shared client-side functionality such as analytics.
+This includes templates and layouts, feature detection, client-side bootstrapping, and shared client-side functionality such as analytics.

 ## FAQ